DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 ---

-They planned carefully.
-Not infiltration—observation.
-Lina was adamant about that.

-"We watch from a distance," she said, sketching their approach on Milo's map.
-"Binoculars.
-Sensors.
-No physical contact.
-If we see something interesting, we document and leave."

-"And if we're spotted?"
+They planned carefully the next evening.
+Jason spread Milo's printed maps across the kitchen table while Lina sketched approach vectors with a pencil.

+"Observation only," Lina said, tapping the map.
+"We get close enough to see what's happening, document it, leave.
+No heroics."

+"Agreed," Jason said.
+"Milo, you said there are blind spots in the patrol patterns?"

+"Yeah."
+Milo pulled up his monitoring logs.
+"I've been tracking CC since the first anomalies showed up—maybe six weeks ago?
+Started as small fluctuations, but they've been getting stronger.
+There's a derelict warehouse about two hundred meters out with good sightlines.
+Third floor, broken windows.
+If we're careful, we can observe without being noticed."

+"What kind of security are we talking about?"
+Lina asked.

+"Standard industrial.
+Patrols every forty minutes, but they stick to the perimeter.
+No aerial surveillance that I've detected.
+As long as we don't use resonance or electronic emissions near the site, we should be fine."

+"You're being thorough," RAE said through Milo's desk speaker, and Milo looked pleased at the recognition.

+"That's because we don't know what we're looking at yet," Jason added.
+"Could be nothing.
+Could be important."

+"If it's connected to Malvek, it's probably worth understanding," RAE continued.
+"But don't assume it's hostile.
+Could just be a research site."

+"What if someone does spot us?"
 Jason asked.

-"Then we were never there.
-We have aliases, encrypted comms, no traceable equipment."
-She looked at each of them.
-"This is reconnaissance, not a raid.
-We gather intelligence.
-That's all."

-Milo nodded.
-"I've been monitoring CC for weeks.
-There are blind spots in their patrol patterns.
-Windows where we can get close enough to observe without being detected."

-"How close?"
-Jason asked.

-"Two hundred meters.
-Maybe less if we're careful.
-There's a derelict warehouse with a good sightline to the main entrance."

-"That's where the spike originated?"
-Lina asked.

-"No, but close.
-The readings suggest underground activity.
-Something beneath the old industrial building."

-*Underground,* RAE said. *Shielded from casual observation.
-That's where you'd put sensitive operations.*

-"Like a containment complex - CC."

-*Exactly.*
+Lina's expression went serious.
+"Then we're in trouble.
+Real trouble.
+This isn't shoplifting—if it's what we think it is, getting caught means containment.
+No trial.
+No explanation.
+Just... gone."

+"So we don't get caught," Milo said, but his grin had faded.

+"Exactly," Lina said.
+"We stay invisible.
+We stay quiet.
+We document and leave before anyone knows we were there."

+"Alright."
+Jason studied the map.
+"We go tomorrow night.
+Minimal gear—binoculars, Milo's passive sensors, camera.
+We observe for an hour, maybe two, then extract."

+"And we tell Elyra first," Lina added.
+"She should know what we're doing."

+Jason nodded.
+That made sense.
+If something went wrong, someone should know where they were.

+"So we're doing this," Milo said, and there was excitement in his voice beneath the nerves.
+"We're actually investigating a mysterious facility with weird resonance signatures."

+"We're observing," Lina corrected.
+"Not investigating.
+Observing."

+"Right.
+Observing."
+But Milo was grinning.

 ---

+They found Elyra in her workspace the next afternoon, reviewing resonograms at her desk.

+"We need to tell you something," Jason said.

+She set down her pencil, studied their faces.
+"You're planning something."

+"Observation run tonight," Lina said.
+"The location where Milo's been tracking anomalies.
+We want to see what's actually there."

+Elyra was quiet for a moment.
+"Show me the plan."

+Milo spread his maps on her desk.
+Explained the approach, the warehouse, the cover story.
+Elyra listened without interrupting, her expression unreadable.

+"You're being careful," she said finally.
+"That's good.
+But understand—if this is what I think it is, being spotted means more than embarrassment.
+It means containment."

+"We know," Jason said.

+"Do you?"
+She met his eyes.
+"Because once you see it, you can't unsee it.
+Once you know where it is, what it is—you become a threat.
+Even if you do nothing with that knowledge."

+"Then we'll be careful," Lina said.

+Elyra nodded slowly.
+"If something goes wrong—if you're compromised—don't come here directly.
+Use the secondary safe house.
+Wait twelve hours.
+If I don't contact you, scatter and use the emergency protocols."

+"Understood," Jason said.

+"And if you see anything that suggests they're aware of you—anything at all—you abort immediately.
+No heroics.
+No 'just one more minute.'
+You leave."
+She paused.
+"Promise me."

+"We promise," Lina said.

+Elyra studied them for another long moment, then nodded.
+"Then go.
+Be smart.
+Be invisible.
+Come back safe."

+---

-The next night, they moved.
+At night, they moved.

 Dressed in dark, non-reflective clothing.
 Carrying minimal gear—binoculars, a directional microphone, Milo's portable sensor array.
 Everything chosen to avoid attention.

 They approached from the east, using the industrial zone's terrain for cover.
 Stayed low.
 Moved between shadows.
 Lina led, her academy training showing in every careful step.

-The derelict warehouse Milo had identified was perfect.
+The warehouse Milo had identified was perfect.
 Third floor, windows overlooking the CC facility's perimeter.
 Far enough to be safe.
 Close enough to see.

 They settled in, each taking a position.

+Jason's knees ached within the first twenty minutes.
+The concrete floor was unforgiving, the night's cold seeping through his clothes.
+His breath misted in front of him—he had to consciously keep it shallow, quiet.
+Every small sound felt amplified.
+A pigeon shifting on a beam above them made his heart skip.

+This was nothing like training.
+In Elyra's warehouse, failure meant starting over.
+Here, failure meant containment.
+Or worse.

 "Activity," Lina whispered, adjusting her binoculars.
+Her voice was steady but Jason could see her shoulders tight with tension.
 "Three vehicles.
 Unmarked.
 Arriving at the south entrance."

-Jason focused his own view.
+Jason focused his own view, ignoring the cramp forming in his left calf.
 The vehicles were civilian models—vans, sedans—but moved with military precision.
 Parked in coordinated positions.
 Occupants emerged wearing what looked like maintenance uniforms.

 But the way they moved wasn't maintenance.

-It was security.
+"Security," Lina whispered.
+"See how they position themselves?
+Clear sight lines.
+Never turning their backs to approach vectors.
+That's tactical training."

+Jason looked again and saw what she meant.
+The awareness.
+The spacing.
+These weren't maintenance workers.

 "Count?"
-Milo asked, recording video.
+Milo asked, his voice barely audible over the click of his camera.
+His hands were shaking—from cold or fear, Jason couldn't tell.

 "Twelve visible," Lina said.
 "Probably more inside."